Parkerjcow/Data_projects_Tripleten/README.md

 ## Key Deliverables

 - **Data Cleaning and Preparation**: Ensured all data was properly formatted and missing values addressed.
-- **Visual Analytics**: Generated insightful visualizations to highlight trends and patterns in Zuber’s operations.
 - **Key Insights**: Identified correlations and anomalies in the data, which directly inform operational strategies.

 ## Tools and Techniques